ozanMSFT/pytorch-wiki/OpInfos-FAQ.md

 See also the [[Writing-tests-in-PyTorch-1.8]] page for an introduction to the terms used here

 Here are some tips for when you want to write tests using OpInfos.
-The basic layout is something like (without PEP8 vertical spacing and imports)
+The basic layout is something like (without PEP8 vertical spacing and imports).
+Don't forget to instatiate the test!!!

 ```
 class TestAdd(TestCase):